What are multidisciplinary teams?

 3. Why multidisciplinary teams matter in the eyes of your customer

 63% of customers expect businesses to have a prior understanding of their unique needs and expectations, Helpscout shows.
-While each team that deals with or directly targets customers have its understanding of customers and what they want and need — this information can get lost in translation with siloed working.
+While each team that deals with or directly targets customers has its understanding of customers and what they want and need — this information can get lost in translation with siloed working.

 Research of Salesforce shows that 76% of customers expect consistent interactions across departments, but 54% state that they feel like sales, customer service, and marketing teams don’t share information.
 When important customer information isn’t shared, a consistent and streamlined customer experience is disrupted.